Follow our simple guide as to which kind of content belongs on which social networking site to optimise engagement for your brand.

 Remember: Influencer marketing is not just limited to YouTube, in recent years Instagram and new apps such as Twitch have been gaining attention from marketers, looking for online personalities to promote their products.

 Relevant video content that compliments your brand.
-For example, create a video showing users how to navigate your website and link to this video in a tweet or embed the video on your website landing page.
+For example, post webinars your team have been involved in or create a video displaying how to navigate your webiste.
 As long as you’re creative, the possibilities of how YouTube should be utilised by your enterprise are endless: create a vox-pop style video about what customers think of your product in comparison to other products on the market, animate a typical scene in which your company’s service would be of help, film a tutorial of how to use your product…and so on.

 The overall piece of advice to take from us is to make the most of the features each of the social media platform hosts.
 Don’t forget you can advertise on social media too so more people see your content, see more on how to use paid social here.